 Uncalled refers to a method or property that is defined in the code but never referenced within the files that form an application component.
-Uncalled methods are identified on a node on the Call Graph pane, either by the label Uncalled or the symbol (!).
+The Call Graph pane identifies uncalled methods on a node using either the label Uncalled or the symbol (!).